Business Broadband T&C’s

 4.8 IP addresses.
 Any IP address allocated to you will at all times belong to us.
 You may not sell or agree to transfer the internet address to any person.
 We grant to you a non-transferable licence to use the Internet address while you receive internet access from us which will end if this contract ends.

 5. Our responsibility

 5.4 We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
-This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; for fraud or fraudulent misrepresentation; for breach of your statutory legal rights in relation to the services including the right to receive services which are: as described and match information we provided to you, of satisfactory quality and fit for any particular purpose made known to us.
-We are not liable for business losses.
-We will have no liability to you for any loss of profit, loss of business, business interruption, or loss of business opportunity.
+This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; for fraud or fraudulent misrepresentation; for breach of your legal rights in relation to the services including the right to receive services which are: as described and match information we provided to you; of satisfactory quality; fit for any particular purpose made known to us; and supplied with reasonable skill and care.

 6. Changes to our contract

 6.1 Your right to make changes.
 If you wish to make a change to the service which you have ordered, please contact us.
 We will let you know if the change is possible.
 If it is possible we will let you know about any changes to the price of the service, the timing of supply or anything else which would be necessary as a result of your requested change and ask you to confirm whether you wish to go ahead with the change.
 If we cannot make the change or the consequences of making the change are unacceptable to you, you may want to end the contract (see clause 8).